listenzz/hybrid-navigation/README.md

 # react-native-navigation-hybrid

-A native navigation for React Native.
+A library that mix navigation between native and React Native.

 ![navigation-android](./screenshot/android.png)